vkobinski/db-in-c/README.md

 ...
 ```

+The rest of the file consists of the rows of the table.
+That are saved one in order.

 ## Queries
 - `CREATE TABLE <table_name> (<column_name>:<column_type>, ...)`: Creates a table with the given name and column.
 The column type can be `REAL`, `TEXT` and `INTEGER`.
 The `ID` column is automatically created in the table.
 - `INSERT (<value>, ...)`: Inserts a row with the given values.
 The program checks the number of values and the types of the columns to insert the row.